I Dreamed a Dream by Susan Boyle

 “I dreamed a dream” is one of my favorite songs.
-I have seen the play more than once and have many times blasted the music in my car belting out the ballads.
-Even though it’s a sad song, it’s a song that gives me goose bumps every time!
-I think with phrases like these I could make endless comparisons to my life with migraines.
+I have seen the play Les Miserable more than once.
+One of my favorite things is to blast the music in my car, belting out the ballads.
+Even though it’s a sad song, it’s a song that gives me goosebumps every time!
+I think with phrases like these, I could make endless comparisons to My Migraine Life.

-So this made me wonder….if I could get rid of my migraines, would something else result that made me even less happy?
-I live a blessed life except for these horrific attacks that I suffer from.
-If I was given a choice to get rid of my migraines but sacrifice my husband, children, family, or friends I wouldn’t be able to do it.
-I’m so focused on my migraines and controlling them that if I didn’t have to do that anymore would something else arise in its place that was less controllable?
-Would the “butterfly effect” happen if my dream came true of a migraine free life?
-Would it result in the rest of my life spinning out of control?
-I don’t know.
-Sometimes the grass isn’t always greener but I think it’s human curiosity that makes us hope that it is.
-I don’t want my life to kill the dream I dream or tear my hope apart.
-I’ll keep dreaming but I think, right now for myself, it’s better to think of my grass as green even if it has lots of weeds damaging it.
+So this made me wonder if I could get rid of my migraine attacks, would something else result that made me even less happy?
+I live a blessed life except for these horrific attacks I suffer.
+If I was given a choice to get rid of my migraine disease but sacrifice my husband, children, family, or friends, I wouldn’t be able to do it.
+I’m so focused on my migraine attacks and controlling them.
+If I didn’t have to do that anymore, would something else arise in its less controllable place?